-Figure 20.1: Type hierarchy for the Aliasing type system.
+Figure 19.1: Type hierarchy for the Aliasing type system.
+These qualifiers are applicable to any reference (non-primitive) type.

 @NonLeaked identifies a formal parameter that is not leaked nor returned by the method body.
 For example, the formal parameter of the String copy constructor, String (String s), is @NonLeaked because the body of the method only makes a copy of the parameter.